open-guides/og-aws/README.md

 ### Tips

-* 🔹Use IAM to create individual user accounts and **use them from the beginning**.
+* 🔹Use IAM to create individual user accounts and **use IAM accounts from the beginning**.
 This is slightly more work, but not that much.
     * That way, you define different users, and groups with different levels of privilege (if you want, choose from Amazon’s default suggestions, of administrator, power user, etc.).
     * This allows credential revocation, which is critical in some situations.
 If an employee leaves, or a key is compromised, you can revoke credentials with little effort.
 * **Multiple accounts:** Decide on whether you want to use multiple AWS accounts and [research](https://dab35129f0361dca3159-2fe04d8054667ffada6c4002813eccf0.ssl.cf1.rackcdn.com/downloads/pdfs/Rackspace%20Best%20Practices%20for%20AWS%20-%20Identity%20Managment%20-%20Billing%20-%20Auditing.pdf) how to organize access across them.
 Factors to consider: